RunDevelopment/refa/README.md

 - DFA specific operations

-  * Intersection with other DFA (_not implemented yet_)
-  * DFA minimization
+  * Minimization
   * Complement
   * Structural equality

 - NFA specific operations

-  * Union and Intersection with other NFA
+  * Union and Concatenation with other FA
-  * Concatenation with other NFA
   * Quantification

 - Javascript RegExp

-  * RegExp to RE and RE to RegExp
+  * RegExp to RE and RE to RegExp (backreferences are not supported)

 ### Limitations